Longest Football Throw: How Can You Get there?

-Are you wondering who holds the record for the longest football throw and how did they do it?
+Have you ever wondered how far can Tom Brady throw a football or who holds the record for the longest football throw in NFL history and how did they do it?
 You’re at the right place, in this post, we’ll see the top 5 NFL players who were able to beat the 70 yards distance with their strong throwing arms and techniques.

 We’ll also have a look at how you can follow some of the lessons to try and emulate these great players to get on top of your game.
-Let’s have a look at the top 5 longest football throwers in the NFL.
+Let’s have a look at the top 5 quarterbacks competing for the longest recorded throw in NFL history.

 1. Randall Cunningham (1993)